 Prior to migration, all site data must be properly cached and re-hosted on the server.

-Considering how important proper web hosting is to the user experience on an e-commerce platform, the importance of this particular point cannot be overstated.
+Considering how important proper web hosting is to the user experience on an e-commerce platform, we cannot overstate the importance of this particular point.

-Loss of data can take months to re-plan and re-code, resulting in significant expenses from an administrative standpoint as well as severe customer attrition resulting from the extended downtime.
+Loss of data can take months to re-plan and re-code.
+This results in significant administrative expenses and severe customer attrition due to extended downtime.

 If proprietary data cannot be recovered properly, it can also have severe financial repercussions like lost accounts and profit records.